 - You may ask the funeral home for a witnessing service so that you can witness cremation.
 Some crematoriums, however, do not allow it.

-- After performing the cremation, bury the cremated remains in a burial plot, place them in a columbarium, or entomb them in a mausoleum.
+- Perform the cremation, then dispose of the cremated remains by burying them in a burial plot, placing them in a columbarium, or entombing them in a mausoleum.
 Besides, you may opt to scatter the ashes in a scattering garden, national park (if the local laws allow it), private property (with the owner’s consent), etc. The cremated remains can also be floated in water or scattered by plane.

 Benefits of Cremation Insurance